MatePocs/codingame/README.md

-Saving code I made for bot competitions: https://www.codingame.com/ide/puzzle/ghost-in-the-cell
+# CodinGame Entries

+Code for various puzzles and bot programming on CodinGame.